Kevin871207/posd2021f_HW4/README.md

   - It defines template \<class ForwardIterator> as the type of the begin and the end position , so you should declare the actual type when using `CompoundIterator`.
+  - It points to the begin position when it is created.
   - It points to the begin position in function `first`.
   - It points to next item in function `next`, and it will throw exception if it already points to the end position.